RandomcodeDev/FalseKing/README.md

 C++ syntax is used to represent things that could be done with function pointer tables and preprocessor macros in C, more than OOP (game uses ECS).

 ## Build instructions
+- Have `curl` (always available on supported Windows, may need to install on others)
+- Have `7z` available in your path (install 7-zip/p7zip)
+- Run `scripts\pulldeps.bat` or `scripts/pulldeps.sh` depending on your platform

+## Platform-specific instructions
 - [UWP/Xbox](build/winrt/BUILD.md)
 - [Windows legacy (Windows XP/7/etc)](build/winxp/BUILD.md)
 - [macOS](build/darwin/BUILD.md)